-- Impounds: If you want to include your property taxes and property insurance with your mortgage payment then you’ll want to set up an “impound account” aka “escrow account”.
+- Impounds: If you want to include your property taxes and property insurance with your mortgage payment, then you’ll want to set up an “impound account,” aka “escrow account”.

 - Loan Origination Fees: A fee based on a percentage of the loan amount.
-Loan Origination fees is a cost to you that the Loan Officer is charging to do the loan.
+Loan Origination fees are a cost to you that the Loan Officer is charging to do the loan.
 Not all loans have this.

-- Discount Points: A fee based on a percentage of the loan amount to obtain a lower rate (comes from the lender and not all loans have this).
+- Discount Points: A fee based on a percentage of the loan amount to obtain a lower rate (comes from the lender, and not all loans have this).

-The general time length for most refinance and purchase transactions is about 30 days.
+The general time length for most refinances and purchase transactions is about 30 days.
 Some lenders can complete a refinance or purchase in as little as two weeks and some lenders take two months.
 Every lender is different so it’s important you ask the Loan Officer how long the process should take.

-Understand The Relationship Between Rates and Fees:
+Understand The Relationship Between Rates and Fees

-- The higher the rate the lower the fees
+- The higher the rate, the lower the fees

-- The lower the rate the higher the fees
+- The lower the rate, the higher the fees

 This is where all the fees and costs (everything) are covered by a lender credit.
 Is this free money?
-No. You are paying a higher rate for the lender to issue a credit then if you paid the fees directly.
+No. You are paying a higher rate for the lender to issue a credit than if you paid the fees directly.

 This is where you want to be careful with “no-cost” loans.
-Some lenders only mean no “origination costs” but then charge lender admin fees and third party fees.
+Some lenders only mean no “origination costs” but then charge lender admin fees and third-party fees.

-Work With A Highly Rated Company:
+Work With A Highly Rated Company

 Try to find a Loan Officer with at least five years of experience and one that hasn’t jumped from one company to the next.
-Anyone can quote a low rate but can they deliver?
-More often than not companies with a questionable reputation and/or a Loan Officer with little to no experience will do this – avoid this situation to the best of your ability.
+Anyone can quote a low rate, but can they deliver?
+More often than not, companies with a questionable reputation and/or a Loan Officer with little to no experience will do this – avoid this situation to the best of your ability.